sangeeritu/samplePython/README.md

-**Python selenium - with POM pattern **
+**                                                    **Python selenium - with POM pattern ****

 Automation for https://www.amazon.com/ website login and search

-This sampel showcases the structured skeleton of python selenium framework implementing POM.
+This is a sample showcasing the structured skeleton of python selenium framework implementing POM.
+This is just a template.

 **Pre condition**